Access to information, Archives and Oaths

 - The desired method of consultation (at our offices or a copy by mail)

 You may also make an application verbally, but please note that only written applications may be appealed to Commission d’accès à l’information.

 The City must respond to an access to information application within 20 days following the reception of the application, and it may, if necessary, extend this deadline by 10 days.

 There is no charge for consulting a document at the City Clerk’s Office.
 If you wish to have a copy, charges will apply.

 The City Clerk’s Office is responsible for archiving and conserving the City’s administrative documents.
 If you wish, you may consult and obtain a copy of a document upon request.

 We recommend that you make an appointment before visiting the City Clerk’s Office to consult a document, to know in advance if some time will be required for the retrieval of a document.
 Please note that access to certain documents may require a written request, according to the Act respecting access to documents held by public bodies and the protection of personal information.

 If you are looking for historical information, we suggest that you contact the Mouillepied Historical Society by telephone: 450 466-3889, ext.
 3341, or by e-mail: email@example.com.

-Some City Clerk’s Office employees are authorized to administer oaths, by request.
+Some City Clerk’s Office employees are authorized to administer oaths and issue life certificates, by request.
 We suggest that you telephone the City Clerk’s Office to make an appointment with a Commissioner for oaths.
-There is a fee of $5 per oath.
+There is a fee of $5 per request.